Google may be mulling over parting ways with Zagat

-Of course there are big changes happening at Google, specifically its parent company Alphabet.
-Just in December 2017, Alphabet announced that its longtime Google CEO Eric Schmidt would step down from his leadership position.
+In December, Google's parent company Alphabet announced that its longtime Google CEO Eric Schmidt would step down from his leadership position.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.